stephenmcilwaine/website/features/costs/ultimate.md

   parent: pricing
 ---

-If you want more than our standard plans offer, can are here to help. ish
+If you want more than our standard plans offer, we are here to help. ish

 <h3>Account manager</h3>
 <p>Your own personal point of contact with the ish team, giving you access to developers, support engineers and the product manager of onCourse.
 You can receive regular SLA reports.</p>